 I know that’s not the answer you were hoping to find here, but it’s true.
 If you already have a successful career, you’ll need to downgrade your lifestyle significantly or hold on to your job while you save for the future.
 If you learn to live simply, you can quit your job much faster.

 Many people don’t want to work anymore but need the money.
-Unfortunately, the only way to get rid of your job is to decrease the amount of money you need to live.
+Unfortunately, the only way to get rid of your job is to decrease the amount of money you require.

 What if I don’t want a career?
 What should I do?
-Should I search for a less stressful career, or should I give up searching for one altogether?
 Will I find a new occupation, a job that doesn’t force me down the career track, or an alternate way to earn money?

 I am grateful for my twelve year run as a software engineer, but I’m not sure what should come next.
+My core values no longer align with a job in the technology sector of corporate America.
+Long term I would like to find a job I enjoy or pursue creative endeavors that make money.
 Do you have any suggestions for me?